nordseele/hans/doc/notes.md

 #### Important:

 The Raspberry Pi acts as a "leader" on the i2c bus, it must be the only "leader" on this bus.
-This means that the Raspberry Pi and a Teletype can not co-exist on the same bus[^1].
+This means that the Raspberry Pi and a Teletype can not co-exist on the same bus.
 Hopefully this might be possible soon.

 This configuration has only been tested with an ER-301 and a TXo on the bus, they are both "followers".
 The configuration has not been tested on a RPI 4, only a RPI3B and a RPI Zero.
 The installation notes may vary for a RPI4.